MattyOL/project-3---battleship-python/README.md

 # Bugs

 Solved Bugs
-* I had to make 2 seperate random.randrange to generate 2 ships to be located on the grid starting from ship1 (1-46) ship2 (48-99), Originally what the location of the ships pre set but i needed this to be generated everytime the game was reset.
+* I had to make 2 seperate random.randrange to generate 2 ships to be located on the grid starting from ship1 (1-46) ship2 (48-99), Originally the location of the ships were pre set but i needed this to be generated everytime the game was reset so the game could be changed everytime.

 # Testing